harens/depythel/docs/source/implementation.rst

 Here, we override the convert method in the ``click.ParamType`` class.
 We try to safely parse the tree, treating it as a dictionary, and if we fail to do so we know that the tree is invalid.
-The `click docs <https://click.palletsprojects.com/en/8.0.x/parameters/#implementing-custom-types>`_ provided an example of how to implement custom types, from which this funciton is based.
+The `click docs <https://click.palletsprojects.com/en/8.0.x/parameters/#implementing-custom-types>`_ provided an example of how to implement custom types, from which this function is based.

 .. image:: art/invalid_tree.png